Devlin Robinson

 Devlin J. Robinson is an American businessman and politician who is the Pennsylvania State Senator for the 37th district.
 A Republican, he was elected in the 2020 election, defeating Democratic incumbent Pam Iovino.
 Robinson assumed office on December 1, 2020.
+On June 13, 2024, while trying to deliver a package, a delivery driver collapsed in Senator Robinson's neighborhood.
+Senator Robinson and the owner of the package performed CPR, saving the driver's life.

+For the 2025-2026 Session, Robinson sits on the following committees in the State Senate: